North Carolina Residency

 Who Should Apply:

-- Respond to requests for additional information within the time frame indicated.
+- If additional documentation is required, respond to requests for additional information within the time frame indicated by the Residency Determination Service.

 Online Residency Application: